yolovi/project-frontend-ecommerce/README.md

 - [ ] Users can only edit and delete the reviews they create.
 - [ ] Users can upload photos in reviews or change their profile picture.
 - [ ] Users can like reviews of products.
-- [ ] Users can view their orders in their profile.
 - [ ] Implementation of guards (security measures)
 - [ ] Ensure responsiveness.